rafaelsoteldosilva/restaurant-suggestions/README.md

 ## <ins>src/hooks/useResults.js</ins>

-When `SearchScreen.js` need to load from the yelp Api, it uses `useresults.js`:
+When `SearchScreen.js` needs to load from the yelp Api, it uses `useResults.js`:

 ```jsx
 // src/screens/SearchScreen.js